visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Any pointers passed in a ``DBAddOption`` call must not be changed until after the last Silo_ call in which the associated option list is used is made.
 A common mistake is for callers to pass a pointer to an *automatic* variable in a subroutine.
 That pointer becomes invalid upon returning from the subroutine where it was set and when the option list is later used, the associated option is problematic.

+Any pointers passed in a ``DBAddOption`` call must not be changed until after the last Silo_ call in which the associated option list is used is made.
+A common mistake is for callers to pass a pointer to an *automatic* variable in a subroutine.
+That pointer becomes invalid upon returning from the subroutine where it was set and when the option list is later used, the associated option is problematic.

 Cycle and time
 """"""""""""""

 We've explained that a notion of time can be encoded into filenames using ranges of digits in each filename.
 VisIt_ can use the numbers in the names of related files to guess cycle number, a metric for how many times a simulation has iterated.
-It is possible to use Silo_'s option list feature to directly encode the cycle number and the simulation time into the stored data.
+It is also possible to use Silo_'s option list feature to directly encode the cycle number and the simulation time into the stored data.

 Example for saving cycle and time using an option list.